UMass Dartmouth is pleased to offer a minor in Aging and Health (AGH). See our new Facts Sheet Flyer AGH!

 2) If a psychology major, then three of the courses (9 credits) must come from non-psychology courses.

-For general questions, please contact us at: email@example.com.
-If you would like to complete the Minor in Aging & Health or if you need to drop it, there is one form to use now, please fill out this AGH Minor Request or Drop Form and send it to us.
+For general questions, please contact us.
+If you would like to complete the Minor in Aging & Health or if you need to drop it, please fill out the Undergraduate Major Minor Concentration Change Form and send it to us.